Tahsin Reza

 Biography

-Tahsin Reza is an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Waterloo.
-Prior to joining Waterloo, Tahsin was a member of the research staff at the Center for Applied Scientific Computing, Lawrence Livermore National Laboratory in California.
+Dr. Tahsin Reza is an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Waterloo.
+Before joining Waterloo, he was a member of the research staff at the Center for Applied Scientific Computing at Lawrence Livermore National Laboratory in California.

-Tahsin’s research interests are broadly in the area of parallel and distributed software systems.
-He investigates systems techniques, both at the application and middleware level, for contemporary and emerging data-intensive problems that demand scalable and timely solution.
-His focus is building performant and scalable yet sustainable systems that harness state-of-the-art distributed platforms, hardware accelerators, distributed communication, and memory technologies.
-Tahsin’s work has been published in prestigious computer science journals: ACM TOPC, IEEE TPDS, Elsevier JPDC, and showcased at competitive venues: ACM SIGMOD, IEEE/ACM SC, IEEE IPDPS, IEEE BigData, IEEE Cluster.
+Dr. Reza’s research interests lie broadly in the area of parallel and distributed software systems.
+He focuses on developing systems techniques at both the application and middleware levels to address contemporary and emerging data-intensive challenges that require scalable and timely solutions.
+His work aims to build performant and scalable, yet sustainable systems, that leverage cutting-edge distributed platforms, hardware accelerators, distributed communication and memory technologies.
+Dr. Reza’s research has been published in prestigious computer science journals, including ACM Transactions on Computing (TOPC), IEEE Transactions on Parallel and Distributed Systems (TPDS), and Elsevier Journal of Parallel and Distributed Computing (JPDC), and showcased at competitive venues such as ACM SIGMOD, IEEE/ACM SC, IEEE IPDPS, IEEE BigData, and IEEE Cluster.

 Research Interests